 For an adult, the legal threshold of blood alcohol concentration (BAC) is set at 0.08 percent.
 This, however, is significantly lowered for drivers who are under the legal drinking age.
 For someone who is younger than 21 years old, it is considered to be a criminal offense to be driving with a BAC over 0.02 percent.
 For many people, being at this level of 0.02 is hardly considered to be drunk.
 In fact, according to Virginia Tech, having a BAC between 0.01 and 0.06 will likely result in relaxation, a sense of well-being, lowered inhibition and joyfulness with possible impairments to thought, judgment, coordination and concentration.To give an estimate of what it would take to exceed 0.02 percent BAC levels, take this into consideration: it is estimated by Virginia Tech that for a women who weighs 120 pounds, it could take one twelve ounce beer to reach a BAC of 0.04 percent.
 Should that same woman have two beers or ten ounces of wine, her BAC could theoretically reach 0.08 percent.
 This means that when an underage driver is criminally charged with drunk driving, it does not necessarily mean that they were drunk or impaired – only that they had traces of alcohol within their system.

 Columbus, Ohio is a college town and is the home of Ohio State University.
 Beyond that, there is also the Columbus State Community College, the American Institute of Alternative Medicine, Franklin University and the Columbus College of Art and Design.
 Unfortunately, criminal charges of drunk driving are common among college age students and can result in serious consequences.
 This could affect employment and acceptance into programs for higher education.

-For this reason, if you or a child have recently been criminally charged and arrested, you should not hesitate to get the involvement of an experienced attorney to fight the charges.
+For this reason, if you or a child have recently been criminally charged, you should not hesitate to get the involvement of an experienced underage DUI attorney in Columbus, Ohio to fight the charges.